sasank-pankam/PeerConnect/docs/core/connectserver.md

 ## Summary

-This deprecated module was responsible for managing the initial connection to the server and retrieving a list of remote peers.
+Was (deprecated) responsible for managing the initial connection to the server and retrieving a list of remote peers.
 It provided mechanisms for:

 - Establishing both direct and redirected server connections.
 - Handling user list retrieval and error recovery.